donlan2710/gRDA-Optimizer/README.md

 # optimizer.step()
 ```

+See mnist_test_pytorch.py for an illustration for customizing the learning rate schedule.

 ### PlaidML

 Be cautious that it can be unstable with Mac when GPU is implemented, see https://github.com/plaidml/plaidml/issues/168.